harshlal028/webauthn/Explainer:-WebAuthn-immediate-mediation.md

 ## Privacy considerations

 Currently the RP does not have a way to learn about the availability of WebAuthn credentials until the user interacts with browser API, authorizing the generation of an assertion.
 Under this proposal that would change, enabling the RP to learn about the presence of immediately available credentials without such an authorization.
-It would not learn any information about the credentials until the assertion is returned, but the single bit available from the API returning a `NotFoundError` or not represents a relaxation of WebAuthn privacy protections.
+It would not learn any information about the credentials until the assertion is returned, but the single bit available from the API returning immediately with a `NotAllowedError`, or having a long delay due to UI being shown to the user, represents a relaxation of WebAuthn privacy protections.

 We propose the following measures to mitigate the potential for abuse of that relaxation:

 ### **User gesture requirement**

-To mitigate silent probing of credential availability and fingerprinting, we are considering requiring a user gesture before this API call can be made.
-This user gesture can be a button click and we seek feedback from sites on this.
+To mitigate silent probing of credential availability and fingerprinting, we will require a user gesture before this API call can be made.
+The user gesture could be [any transient user activation](https://developer.mozilla.org/en-US/docs/Web/API/UserActivation).
+In particular this requirement makes it difficult for a site to do many calls with varying RP IDs.

 ### **Incognito and private sessions**

-In incognito or private sessions, any immediate mediation request should throw `NotFoundError`.
-To avoid incognito fingerprinting, this response can be randomly delayed by the browser to simulate the browser fetching credential metadata from the system.
+In incognito or private browsing sessions, any immediate mediation request should throw `NotAllowedError`.
+To avoid incognito fingerprinting, this response can be delayed by the browser to simulate the browser fetching credential metadata from the system.

 ### **Request with allowlists**

 Requests with allowlists should throw `NotAllowedError`.
 If a relying party queries for a list of credentials and gets a response indicating one exists, this could be used to infer whether the user has previously interacted with the site.
 Over time, this could allow tracking of users across different sessions.

-### **Cancelation**
+### **Cancellation**

 Setting the `signal`  parameter on a request with immediate mediation is invalid as sites should not be able to programmatically dismiss any browser UI.

-### **Multi RP ID probing**

-A site could register every user on a unique subdomain then, using immediate mediation, probe every possible subdomain to find the identity of an unknown user.
-This is not terribly practical, and the user will ultimately see browser UI, but it is a concern.
-If implemented, a user gesture requirement would make this implausible.
-Otherwise some form of rate-limiting will be needed.

 ## Similar systems

 Both Android and iOS APIs support immediately available credential calls for sign in.
-Android Credential Manager will respond with `NoCredentialException` similar to `NotFoundError` DOMException when the sign in request prefers immediately available credentials but none are available.
+Android Credential Manager will respond with `NoCredentialException` similar to `NotAllowedError` DOMException when the sign in request prefers immediately available credentials but none are available.